 5. Erasmus students from the partner universities of IBS

-Incoming Erasmus students should contact their Erasmus coordinators about information on IBS and its programmes.
+Incoming Erasmus students should contact their Erasmus coordinators about the information on IBS and its programmes.

 Visa information to Austria

 For the residence permit application to Austria you will need the following documents:

 - Fully completed and signed application form for a residence permit for pupils (Aufenthaltsbewilligung "Schüler”).
 As the form is in German, please check the English explanation when filling it out.

 - Recent colour photograph, size between 3.5 x 4.5 cm and 4.0 x 5.0 cm,

 - Birth certificate,

 - Notification of admission of IBS (issued after IBS receives your payment),